amenzwa/amenzwa.github.io/index.md

 # [STEM](stem/index.md)

-This topic covers the Computer Science (CS) curriculum, CS theory, programming languages, and the interaction between law and technology.
-It is intended for high-schoolers interested in CS, parents and counsellors who are advising high-schoolers, and IT practitioners.
+This topic covers the engineering- and computing-related topics.
+It is intended for high-schoolers interested in STEM, parents and counsellors who are advising high-schoolers, and STEM practitioners.

 # [Music](music/index.md)